 - Ensure that a suspended load is always attended

 - Stay required distance from all power lines

 - Never standing or work underneath a suspended load

 An experienced crane operator and skilled rigger make a safe and productive team that results in successful lifts and satisfied customers.
-We at True Steel genuinely value our employees and seek to provide a quality service to our customers.
-Building solid business relationships, offering fair pricing with quality equipment and proven, consistent dependability are the trademarks of our company.
+We at True Steel genuinely value our employees and seek to provide a quality crane and rigging service to our customers.
+Building solid business relationships, offering fair pricing with quality equipment and proven, consistent dependability are the trademarks of our industrial crane service company.
 We look forward to answering your questions and offering solutions for all your crane, rigging, and equipment rental needs.
 Call us today so that we can connect you with the crane rental Oklahoma service you need today!